VVSD-Charan/Learning-Next.JS/README.md

     </ol>
 </li>
 <li>In static site generation , Next.JS server executes all javaScript beforehand and keeps static pages which will be delivered on request.</li>
+<li>We use getStaticPaths to find out all possible data points.</li>

 ## Hydration in JavaScript
 Each generated HTML is associated with minimal JavaScript code necessary for that page.
 When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
 (This process is called hydration.)